Disclaimer: This post contains affiliate links. If you make a purchase using one of these links, I make a small commission.

 Honey is delicious with citrus, and citrus is delicious with gin, so this drink combination seemed inevitable!
 It’s light, refreshing, and perfectly balanced.
 It's ideal for a hot day or a quick and easy happy hour.

-- Your favorite gin (I love New Holland Knickerbocker)
+- Your favorite gin - I love a juniper forward gin in this one like New Holland Knickerbocker

 Juice the orange and lime.